FreeProving/guidelines/CONTRIBUTING.md

 ##### Format and syntax highlight code snippets

 When you use code snippets in your Markdown document (and you probably should be!) format the embedded source code as you would format any other source code.
-For example, if you have an example involving Haskell code, format that code using Brittany first.
+For example, if you have an example involving Haskell code, format that code using Floskell first.

 You should use [fenced code blocks][Markdown/fenced-code-blocks] rather than indented code blocks and specify the language of the embedded source code explicitly.
 For example, if you want to give an example hello world program written in Haskell, embed the source code as follows.